Antonio Buscè

-Antonio Buscè (born 12 December 1975) is an Italian professional football coach and a former midfielder who is the manager of club Cosenza.
+Antonio Buscè (born 12 December 1975) is an Italian professional football coach and a former midfielder who is the manager of club Pescara.

 Playing career

 Born in Gragnano, Buscè started his career at hometown club Sant'Aniello, then playing at a number of minor league clubs before joining Empoli (then at Serie A) in 2002, and playing till 2009 for the Tuscanians.
 He ended his career in 2013 after a season with Pisa.

 Coaching career

 In 2013, Buscè returned to Empoli as a youth coach.
 Later in 2019, he was promoted to be in charge of the Primavera Under-19 team, extending his contract in 2021.

 He successfully took on a head coaching career, guiding Serie D club Vibonese throughout the 2023–24 season.
 He then departed from Vibonese to accept the head coaching job of Serie C club Rimini.
 With Rimini, he won the Coppa Italia Serie C title in 2025, defeating Giana Erminio in a two-legged final.

 On 15 July 2025, Buscè was unveiled as the new head coach of Serie C club Cosenza.